 For many of us over a certain age, influencer marketing may have seemed like a flash in the pan when it began taking off last year.
 Whatever your age, or feelings about influencers, it’s time to make peace with it, because this digital trend is set to continue for the foreseeable future.

 One of the main benefits of social media is that it helps to influence people by leveraging their social network.
 We know this and have accepted it for some time.
 When we pair this with bloggers, who have been creating content online for numerous years now, the two create a pretty potent combination.
 What we are seeing is that the line that separates celebs from influencers is beginning to blur.
-It happened with journalists and bloggers in recent years – now it’s the celebs turn.
-Essentially, influencers can now harness the same power as some of the worlds biggest celebrities, but with one distinct difference.
-Influencers are ‘just one of us’, they began with a small blog or vlog, they shared the ups and downs of life with their followers and as a result, are much more relatable than the A-listers who seem to live in a different world to the rest of us.
+It happened with journalists and bloggers in recent years – now it’s the celeb’s turn.
+Essentially, influencers can now harness the same power as some of the world’s biggest celebrities, but with one distinct difference.
+Influencers are ‘just one of us’.
+They began with a small blog or vlog, sharing the ups and downs of life with their followers.
+As a result, they’re much more relatable than the A-listers who seem to live in a different world to the rest of us.

 Influencer marketing is very powerful for the above reason but also because when they endorse a product, it is perceived to be much more genuine than a celebrity endorsement.
-This is due to the emotional connection between influencers and their social following that simply isn’t present between celebrity and viewer.
+This is due to the emotional connection between influencers and their social following that simply isn’t present between celebrities and viewers.

 Influencer marketing is particularly useful in today’s digital world where TV viewership is dropping at quite surprising rates.
 (Google research has found that teenagers watch almost 65% less television than adults).
 This means that old channels of advertising are becoming less valuable.
 If you couple this with the reluctance of audiences to be marketed at and the increase in ad-blockers available online, we discover that we need to build relationships with our audiences through trust – and working with trusted influencers can achieve just this.